se-research/OpenDaVINCI/docs/tutorial.service.rst

     int32_t main(int32_t argc, char **argv) {
         MyService s;

+        // Start service.
         s.start();

         const uint32_t ONE_SECOND = 1000 * 1000;
         core::base::Thread::usleepFor(10 * ONE_SECOND);

+        // Stop service.
         s.stop();
     }

+Your class needs to derive from ``core::base::Service`` which is provided in ``#include <core/base/Service.h>`` in the include directory ``opendavinci``.
+This class provides two methods that need to be implemented in deriving classes:
+(a) ``void beforeStop()`` and (b) ``void run()``.
+The former method is called from an outside thread intending to stop the concurrently executing thread; thus any shared resources can be released properly for example.
+The latter methods will be executed in a new thread running concurrently to the calling thread.

+To detach the execution of the newly created thread from the calling one, the method ``serviceReady()`` as shown in line 28 needs to be called to signal to the calling thread that the new thread is ready; this synchronization dependency ensures that (a) any resources that need to be provided by the operating system to run a thread are available and ready, and (b) any shared resources like data structures that are need from a deriving class are set up and ready.

 You can compile and link the example assuming the file is called Tutorial-Thread.cpp::